 Visa applicants have to pay a non-refundable fee.
 All students are categorized as F, M, or J, depending on their courses, merit, and colleges.
 They have to pay $350 as a SEVP fee and a visa application fee of $160.

 Staying so far away from your home can be hard.
 Thousands of international students get injured or need medical attention throughout their courses.
 Student health insurance provides international students with financial support in these kinds of situations.
-International students must have proof of health insurance to get admission to US colleges.
+International students must have proof of health insurance to get admission to most US universities and colleges.
 Without health insurance, international students can not apply for US colleges.

 Under the age of 25, international students can expect to pay $30-$140 for health insurance per month depending on the college and the health insurance package.

-Usually, most colleges provide dormitories to their international students.
+Usually, the most affordable universities and colleges provide dormitories to their international students.
 When you stay inside the college campus you won’t be using transportation too much, unless you are going somewhere off-campus.
 However, if you choose to live outside of the college campus, you will need transportation.
 Luckily, in the US transportation costs are not that high, and there are multiple options to choose from.
 You can get cabs, trains, and buses or you can use vehicle rental facilities.

 Bus and train passes cost around $30-$50 per month for students.
 For additional expenses, you can expect to pay around $100-$120 per month in your total transportation.
 However, that cost mostly depends on where you are staying.